 See the Best Practices section for recommendations and considerations when implementing a Full Stack SDK.

 To build a broad experimentation program across technical and less-technical teams, pair Full Stack with Optimizely Web to integrate server-side and client-side experimentation in a single platform.
-For more information, see our KB article Experiment end-to-end with Optimizely X Web and Full Stack.
+For more information, see our knowledgebase article Experiment end-to-end with Optimizely X Web and Full Stack.

 If you have any questions, please contact support.
 We'll be happy to help you set up any of our SDKs!